minji-mia/JPMorgan-Chase-Virtual-Internship/README.md

 # JPMorgan Chase Virtual Internship
 This program is provided by JPMorgan Chase & Co.

+## Project Overview

+This project consists of 3 tasks.

++ Task 1: Interface with a stock price data feed

+Interface with a stock price data feed and set up your system for analysis of the data.

++ Task 2: Use JPMorgan Chase frameworks and tools Implement the Perspective open source code in preparation for data visualization.

++ Task 3: Display data visually for traders

+Use Perspective to create the chart for the trader’s dashboard.

-It focuses on using pyhton, reactjs, typescript, nodejs to build a web applications to display data by implementing Perspective, an open-source tool created by JPMorgan Chase, for traders so that they can identify the best moment to sell and purchase their stocks.
+It focuses on using Pyhton, React, Typescript, HTML, CSS, nodejs to build web applications to display data by implementing Perspective, an open-source tool created by JPMorgan Chase, for traders so that they can identify the best moment to sell and purchase their stocks.

-This program familiarized me with JPMorgan Chase frameworks and helped me review some knowledge and gain new skills.

 ## [Certificate of Completion](https://insidesherpa.s3.amazonaws.com/completion-certificates/JP%20Morgan/R5iK7HMxJGBgaSbvk_JPMorgan%20Chase_zEdLKmMSBsBPSazdf_completion_certificate.pdf)